 IDS Working Paper 412

-Download this publication free of charge (590 kb)
+Download this publication (590 kb)

 Developing countries are experiencing unprecedented levels of economic growth.
 As a result, they will be responsible for most of the future growth in energy demand and greenhouse gas emissions.